Lady Elizabeth Sinclair1

 M, #20552, b.
 1566, d.
 February 1642/43

-Consanguinity Index=0.8%
+Consanguinity Index=0.97%

-George Sinclair, 5th Earl of Caithness was born in 1566.1 He was the son of John Sinclair, Master of Caithness and Lady Jean Hepburn.2 He married Lady Jean Gordon, daughter of George Gordon, 5th Earl of Huntly and Lady Anne Hamilton, circa 29 July 1585.1 He died in February 1642/43 at Caithness, Scotland.3
+George Sinclair, 5th Earl of Caithness was born in 1566.1 He was the son of John Sinclair, Master of Caithness and Lady Jean Hepburn.2 He married Lady Jean Gordon, daughter of George Gordon, 5th Earl of Huntly and Lady Anne Hamilton, circa 29 July 1585.1 He died in February 1642/43 at Caithness, ScotlandG.3

-George Sinclair, 5th Earl of Caithness succeeded to the title of 5th Earl of Caithness [S., 1455] on 9 September 1582.1 On 3 April 1592 he resigned the Earldom but was regranted it with remainder to his eldest son William and the latter’s heirs male and assigns whatsoever.1 On 18 June 1606 he had charter of the various lands forming the Barony of Borriedale.4 In 1614 he suppressed the rebellion in Orkney which had resulted in the death of the 5th Earl of Orkney.4
+He succeeded as the 5th Earl of Caithness [S., 1455] on 9 September 1582.1 On 3 April 1592 he resigned the Earldom but was regranted it with remainder to his eldest son William and the latter’s heirs male and assigns whatsoever.1 On 18 June 1606 he had charter of the various lands forming the Barony of Borriedale.4 In 1614 he suppressed the rebellion in Orkney which had resulted in the death of the 5th Earl of Orkney.4

 Children of George Sinclair, 5th Earl of Caithness and Lady Jean Gordon